BlockstreamResearch/bip-frost-dkg/README.md

 TODO The hpk should be the id here... clean this up and write something about setup assumptions

-The equality check of RecPedPop is instantiated by the following protocol:
+The equality check of ChillDKG is instantiated by the following protocol:

 ```python
 def verify_cert(hostverkeys, x, sigs):